monokal/GAZE/docs/control.md

 *  `GAZECTL_SOCKET` - The Docker socket of the host (default: `/var/run/docker.sock`).
 *  `GAZECTL_VOLUMES` - Path to the Docker Volumes mountpoint on the host (default: `/var/lib/docker/volumes`).
 *  `GAZECTL_UPDATE` - Ensure we're running the latest version of Gaze Control (default: `true`)

+> _This documentation is currently incomplete, but feel free to contribute!_